The Federal Income Tax Return. Every person who has received income during the previous year must file a form 1040 with the IRS by April 15.

 The amount of money the federal government expects the student to contribute to his or her education and is included as part of the EFC.
 The SC depends on the student’s income and assets, but can vary from school to school.
 Usually a student is expected to contribute about 35% of his or her savings and approximately one-half of his summer earnings above $1,750.

-With a subsidized loan, such as the Perkins Loan or the Subsidized Stafford Loan, the government pays the interest on the loan while the student is in school, during the six-month grace period and during any deferment periods.
-Subsidized loans are awarded based on financial need and may not be used to finance the family contribution.
+The Federal Direct Subsidized Loan that the government pays the interest on the loan while the student is in school, during the six-month grace period and during any deferment periods.
+Subsidized loans are offered based on financial need and may not be used to finance the family contribution.
 See Stafford Loans for information about subsidized Stafford Loans.

 Supplemental Education Opportunity Grant

 Title IV is grant or loan money from the government.
-All Title IV money, with the exception of the PLUS loan, is need-based and awarded from the results of the FAFSA.
-The Pell Grant, SEOG, Stafford and PLUS Loans, Perkins Loan, and Student Employment Program are all sources of Title IV money.
+All Title IV money, with the exception of the PLUS loan, is need-based and are offered from the results of the FAFSA.
+The Pell Grant, SEOG, Stafford and PLUS Loans, and Student Employment Program are all sources of Title IV money.

 In an ideal world, the FAO would be able to provide each student with the full difference between their ability to pay and the cost of education.
 Due to budget constraints the FAO may provide the student with less than the student’s need (as determined by the FAO).
 This gap is known as the unmet need.